 Bulletproof Handyman

-What Can a Handyman Do in Dakota in Dakota County, Minnesota?
+What Can a Handyman Do Without a License in Dakota in Dakota County, Minnesota?

 In Minnesota, most "handyman" work is governed by (1) whether you are doing work that requires a state trade license (electrical, plumbing, etc.), and (2) whether you must hold a Minnesota Residential Building Contractor/Remodeler license when contracting directly with homeowners.
 Minnesota does not have a simple statewide "handyman under $X" exemption for residential contracting; instead, there is a narrow exemption for homeowners doing their own work and limited specialty/repair situations, while most paid residential contracting above very small/limited scopes pushes you toward a state contractor license/registration plus city permits.